 Each chapter provides:

-A final section of the book looks at ethical issues, the relationship between individual and group based treatment, therapist supervision and deciding which therapies and therapists to select.
+The final section of the book looks at ethical issues, the relationship between individual and group-based treatment, therapist supervision and deciding which therapies and therapists to select.

-This book will be essential reading for probation staff, psychologists, criminal justice and liaison workers and specialist treatment staff.
+This book is essential reading for probation staff, psychologists, criminal justice and liaison workers and specialist treatment staff.
 It will also be a valuable resource for any student of forensic or clinical psychology.

 1. Introduction (Claire Nagi & Jason Davies).
 Part 1: Individual Therapies 2.
 Acceptance and commitment Therapy (David Brillhart) 3.Cognitive Behaviour Therapy (Andrew Day) 4.
 Cognitive Analytic Therapy (Karen Shannon & Philip Pollock) 5.
 Exploring Compassion Focused Therapy in forensic settings: An Evolutionary and social-contextual approach (Paul Gilbert) 6.
 Eye Movement Desensitisation and Reprocessing with Sexual Offenders (Ron Ricci & Cheryl Clayton) 7.
 Mentalization Based Treatment (Gill McGauley) 8.
 Personal Construct Psychotherapy (Adrian Needs & Lawrence Jones) 9.
 Psychodynamic psychotherapy (Nigel Beail) 10.Schema Therapy (Marije Keulen-de Vos & David Bernstein) 11.Sensorimotor Psychotherapy (Dr Naomi Murphy).
 Part 2: Key issues associated with individual therapies 12.
 Individual psychological therapy with associated groupwork (Claire Nagi & Jason Davies) 13.
 Ethical Issues in the Treatment of Offenders (Tony Ward) 14.Supervising the therapists (Jason Davies & Claire Nagi) 15.
 Selecting therapies and therapists (Jason Davies & Claire Nagi) 16.Conclusions and future directions (Jason Davies & Claire Nagi)